 AARST-NRPP Nationally Certified Radon Residential Measurement Provider ID # 108991 RT

-This certification is necessary for HUD, Fannie Mae, Freddie Mac and GSA radon professional requirements.
+These certifications are necessary for HUD LEAN, HUD MAP, Fannie Mae, Freddie Mac and GSA radon professional requirements.

 RADON TESTING SAFETY FACTS